History

 2019 – The Basking Ridge Fire Company’s tree requests begin on social media.

-Do you have a tree that has become too large or might be worthy of being honored as a Christmas tree for the township?
-Residents who have a tree to donate can contact BRFC at: tree@brfco.com.
+Do you have a tree that has become too large or is worthy of being honored as a township Christmas tree?
+Residents who have a tree to donate can contact BRFC at: tr**@***co.com.
 We’d like to thank our local residents for their generous donations.
 Please submit your name and year if you donated a tree – click here